 Yes, you may cook the meat.
 But, bone cannot ever be cooked.
 You can feed raw soft edible bones, ground raw bone, dry bone meal or veggies.
 Veggies are for fiber and stool consistency and not for nutrition.
 The veggies should be ground, purée or soft cooked.
 If you choose to do cooked meat with veggies, please do research on how to feed a healthy balanced diet.
 We highly suggest you feed raw bone and not veggies.
 An alternative for veggies is Dr Harvey’s dried fruit/veggie blend.
 To feed your dog: Hydrate Dr Harvey’s with hot water, add meat (cooked or raw), then add fish oil or oily fish.

 Do not fear feeding raw meat.
 As long as the meat is fresh and not rancid your dog’s gut can handle any normal bacteria on the meat.
-We have fed a lot of dogs raw meat for over 30 years and zero issues.
+We have fed a lot of dogs raw meat for over 40 years and zero issues.

 Pre-Made Raw Food Diets for Dogs

-Many pre-made raw meat dog diets are available at pet stores and online.
-Our favorite is Texas Tripe.
 You can feed only the premade diet, or use it as a portion of your dog’s diet.
 From our research, we have not found any pre-made cooked diet that has ingredients we suggest due to high starch.

 Resources for feeding a fresh meat diet to dogs